Raging Bull: Plot

-Robert De Niro portrays LaMotta in Raging Bull.

 Production

 Development

 Raging Bull was initiated when Robert De Niro read the autobiography while he was on the set of The Godfather Part II.
 Although disappointed by the book's writing style, De Niro became fascinated by the character of Jake LaMotta.
 He showed the book to Martin Scorsese on the set of Alice Doesn't Live Here Anymore, with the hope that he would consider the project.

 Scorsese repeatedly turned down the opportunity to direct the film, claiming that he had no idea what Raging Bull was about, although he had read some of the text.
 Never a sports fan, when he found out what LaMotta used to do for a living, he said, "A boxer?
 I don't like boxing...Even as a kid, I always thought that boxing was boring...
 It was something I couldn't, wouldn't grasp."
 His overall opinion of sport in general is, "Anything with a ball, no good."

 The book was passed on to Mardik Martin, the film's eventual co-screenwriter, who said, "The trouble is the damn thing has been done a hundred times before—a fighter who has trouble with his brother and his wife and the mob is after him."
 De Niro had even shown the book to producers Robert Chartoff and Irwin Winkler, who were willing to assist only if Scorsese agreed.

 After nearly dying from a drug overdose, Scorsese agreed to make the film, not only to save his own life but also to save his career.
 Scorsese began to relate very personally to the story of Jake LaMotta, and in it, he saw how the boxing ring can be "an allegory for whatever you do in life", which for him paralleled moviemaking: "You make movies, you're in the ring each time."